The flat-sky approximation to galaxy number counts -- redshift space correlation function: The flat-sky Limber correlation function for integrated terms

 where we've taken into account that $\alpha_i(k_\perp, 0, z) = b_i(z)\, D_1(z)$.
 Here we have also neglected the difference between $\cos\al_2$ and $\mu$, since in the flat-sky approximation all these angles are equal.
-Note also that since $k_\pa = 0$, in the flat-sky limit, the integrated term is not correlated with redshift space distortions, nor the Dopper term.
+Note also that, since $k_\pa = 0$ in the flat-sky Limber limit, the integrated term is not correlated with redshift space distortions, nor the Doppler term.

 Finally, we can use the following simplification:

 which allows us to write:

 If we consider only one population of galaxies, the first term in the curly brackets vanishes.
 Due to the Poisson equation, in general relativity we have that: